jpsemgrep/ContributorsCounter/README.md

 - **Secure**: Token-based authentication with show/hide functionality
 - **Real-time**: Live contributor counting with pagination support

-## Screenshots
+## Architecture

-The app features a clean, professional interface with:
-- Tabbed interface for GitHub and GitLab
-- Input fields for organization details and authentication tokens
-- Export buttons for CSV and PDF reports
-- Responsive design that adapts to any screen size
+- **Backend API**: Handles all logic for fetching contributors from GitHub and GitLab.
+Exposes endpoints to start a job, check status, and get results.
+Runs in its own container.
+- **Frontend UI**: React app that takes user input, starts jobs via the backend API, polls for status, and displays results.
+Runs in its own container.
+- **Docker Compose**: Orchestrates both containers for easy local setup.

-## Usage (Docker Only)
+## Usage (Docker Compose)

-You can run this app fully locally in a self-contained Docker container.
+You can run this app fully locally using Docker Compose.
 No central hosting required!

 ### Prerequisites
 - [Docker Desktop](https://www.docker.com/products/docker-desktop/) (or Docker Engine) installed
+- [Docker Compose](https://docs.docker.com/compose/) (comes with Docker Desktop)
 - Git (to clone the repository)

 ### Complete Setup Instructions